tanaticreative/m2-sales-rule/README.md

-TAN Spc Sales Rule
+Sales Rule
 =====================

-TAN Spc Rule will hold all the business logic associated with the promotions for spc
+Rule will hold all the business logic associated with the promotions for spc

 # Changelog
 All notable changes to this project will be documented in this file.